XavierB100/Blackjack_Stratagy/README.md

 ## 📚 How to Use

-1. Press "Deal" to begin the game
+1. Press "New Game" to begin the game
 2. Play your hand and view color-coded strategy suggestions
 3. Watch your count and win stats update live
 4. Use the tool to practice optimal blackjack play